AymanNabih/flycode/README.md

 # 2. Setting the software stack
 Here is how I configured the software platform to run a multi-language environment.

+I have configured and tested the software I need using two (2) environments:

+a) Docker containers
+b) Anaconda

+First, let's see how to configure a Docker container.

-## 2.1 Installing Docker Community Edition
+## 2.1 Using Docker Community Edition

+### Installing Docker CE

 - You can check out this procedure to install Docker CE: https://github.com/mchancan/ubuntu-install/blob/master/docker/README.md

-## 2.2 Installing Jupyter Notebook Data Science Stack
+### Installing Jupyter Notebook Data Science Stack

 - Here is how this Docker container works: https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook